Aiko346/MusicDatabaseProj/README.txt

 jQuery was used to make the sets of filtering options disappear or appear depending on which radio button is selected.
 It is in index.html in a <script> tag at the bottom.

-Also, note that on startup the program asks for the cloud machine's current external IP - this is because the IP is needed internally for the Spotify API has to be the external IP on the cloud machine (localhost, internal IP etc. did not work).
-Since it can change, we decided to ask for it as startup input to avoid literally changing the code each time we run it or asking for it intrusively in the web front-end.
+Also, note that on startup the program asks for the cloud machine's current external IP - this is because the IP needed internally for the Spotify API has to be the external IP on the cloud machine (localhost, internal IP etc. did not work).
+Since it can change, we decided to ask for it as startup input to avoid literally changing the code each time we run it or asking for it intrusively on the web frontend.